chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ### A Roadmap & Framework Oriented around Customer Needs

-A key piece of the roadmap was aligning on a customer driven framework to organize the team around.
-This framework oriented the organization's implementation effort around customer needs:
+A key piece of the roadmap was aligning on a customer driven framework to galvanize the client-side produt team around:

 ![AGL-Customer-Events-Framework.jpg](/media/AGL-Customer-Events-Framework.jpg)

-Within each Event, we also created a structure that of **value propositions, success metrics, long-term vision statements and emotional principles**.
-These provided the structure for a quantitative and qualititive **Product Northstar** for each team.
+Within each Event, we also created a structure of **value propositions, success metrics, long-term vision statements and emotional principles**.
+These served as a **Product Northstar** for each team.

 ![AGL-Customer-Event-Detail.jpg](/media/AGL-Customer-Event-Detail.jpg)